 Wear appropriate clothing

 A lot of people think that wearing less keeps you cool.
 But this is not true.
-Exposing your skin to the sun only results in increases your body temperature.
+Exposing your skin to the sun only increases your body temperature.
 Stay cool by wearing loose-fitting, long-sleeved, preferably cotton clothes.
-And protect your head from the sun by wear a hat or scarf.
-When you feel too hot, you can cool yourself.
-By pouring water on your wrist and ankles.
-Or soaking your scarf or hat in water to cool your head.
-Want to know what, desert dwellers wear to protect ourselves from the sun?
+And by wear a hat or scarf you protect your head from the sun as well.
+When you feel too hot, you can cool yourself by pouring water on your wrist and ankles—or soaking your scarf or hat in water to cool your head.
+Do you want to know what we wear to protect ourselves from the sun?
 Read our blog Bedouin wear: traditional clothes in modern times.

 Avoid direct sunlight

 Relax during the heat of the day

-We change our schedule.
-We get up early in the morning to finish most of our tour program before mid-day.
+We start early in the morning to finish most of our tour program before mid-day.
 Then we take an extra-long lunch break.
 We relax in the shade until the heat of the day passed.
-In the late afternoon, we continue our tour until the sun sets.
-After sunset, temperatures drop fast, which enables us to enjoy pleasant evenings and a good night sleep under the stars.
+In the late afternoon, we continue our tour until sunset.
+After the sunset, temperatures drop fast, which enables us to enjoy pleasant evenings and a good night’s sleep.

-Do you want to experience Wadi Rum desert in summer?
+Do you want to experience the Wadi Rum desert in the summer?
 Book your tour now!